 We spoke with Janis Hagenbucher, CPA, CFF of Lowers Forensics International to understand some of the situations where forensic accountants are called into action.
 Here are five common scenarios:

 The role of a forensic accountant in mergers and acquisitions (M&A) is to validate and confirm that the financial information being presented – usually by the company to be acquired – is accurate and meaningful.
 In more blunt terms, forensic accountants provide peace of mind to the entities involved in M&As so they don’t experience any “surprises” after the deal closes.

-Anthony Natole says that when performing due diligence, “we ask a lot of questions” about the company’s financials.
+When performing due diligence, “we ask a lot of questions” about the company’s financials.
 “For example, if the seller represents that they have $1 million in accounts receivable, we ask ‘How old are those receivables?’
 If they’re over 90 days, they probably shouldn’t be included in the receivables or at least should be discounted to some degree,” he explains.

 Forensic accountants also test the veracity of the records they are asked to examine.
 In the case of accounts receivables, this might mean tracking down a specific purchase, finding the transaction in a POS system, or even calling a customer to confirm the purchase.

 Another function these accountants perform in M&As, is determining the valuation of the business to be acquired.
 This can be accomplished using a range of formulas, from financial ratios (e.g., asset to liability ratio), fair market value, or on an earnings multiple basis.